lowlighter/libs/xml/README.md

 Stringify options are now categorized into 2 groups:

 - `format`, which can configure the `indent` string and automatically `breakline` when a text node is too long
+  - _Since you pass a string rather than a number for indent, it means that you can also use tabs instead of space too_
 - `replace`, which can forcefully escape xml `entities`
   - You can also provide a `custom` replacer function that will be called on each attribute and node
-  - Note that signature of the replacer function has changed
+  - _Note that signature of the replacer function has changed_

 ```diff
   const options = {